Louis Napoléon Lannes: Life and career

 Born in Paris, he was the son of Jean Lannes, 1st duc de Montebello, Marshal of the Empire, who died from wounds received during the Battle of Essling on 22 May 1809, and his second wife, Antoinette Scholastica Guéhenneuc.
 He was made a peer of France on 27 January 1827 by Charles X in consideration of services rendered by his father; however, he took his seat at the Palais du Luxembourg (meeting place of the Chamber of Peers) after the Revolution of 1830.
 In the meantime, he had traveled to the United States, then was attached to the Embassy of France in Rome, with the Vicomte de Chateaubriand.

 Lannes at first appeared, by his votes, to be linked to the Legitimist faction (which supported the claims to the French throne of the elder line of the House of Bourbon), but he was soon to join fully in support of the July Monarchy and usually then voted with the Doctrinaires.
 He spoke in many discussions about press freedom, the hereditary peerage (1831), imprisonment for debt, budget and progress in the army (1832).

-Back in diplomacy, Lannes was sent on a mission to Denmark at the Court of Copenhagen (1833), then as Minister Plenipotentiary at Berlin.
+Back in diplomacy, Lannes was sent on a mission to Denmark at the Court of Copenhagen (1833), then to Sweden ans shortly after as Minister Plenipotentiary at Berlin.
 In the Chamber of Peers, he supported the Cousin amendment law repealing the day of mourning in honor of Louis XVI on 21 January.
 He supported the platform of Partisan laws of September 1835, and proposed to his colleagues to bring them to the manager of the newspaper La Tribune.

 In 1836, the Duke was appointed as ambassador of France to the Swiss Confederation in place of the Marquis de Rumigny, who was considered too favorable to Swiss liberals.
 He had conflicting sympathies, his appointment being intended to please Austria, with which France was seeking to get closer both to break its isolation in Europe, and to ensure the marital prospects of Prince Ferdinand Philippe, Duke of Orléans, the heir to the throne.
 He obtained, from the confederal authorities, the internment of political refugees who might disturb the security of neighboring states, and the expulsion of Prince Louis Napoleon (who lived in Swiss territory at the castle of Arenenberg), but how this application was submitted nearly led to war between the two countries.

 He was then appointed to represent France in Naples, at the court of the King of the Two Sicilies, Ferdinand II (1838).